 The text on the same line as

-section titles is optional, however, it improves the readability of
+title.
+Including section titles is optional, however, it improves the

 As you develop a MATLAB file, you can use the Editor section features to evaluate the file section-by-section.
 This method helps you to experiment with, debug, and fine-tune your program.
 You can navigate among sections, and evaluate each section individually.
 To evaluate a section, it must contain all the values it requires, or the values must exist in the MATLAB workspace.

 The section evaluation features run the section code currently highlighted in yellow.
 MATLAB does not automatically save your file when evaluating individual code sections.
 The file does not have to be on your search path.

 This table provides instructions on evaluating code sections.